 - 28. Slowly close the clamp and move the overhead lifting device with the hot runner. - 29.
 Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information.

 Crushing hazard - risk of damage to equipment.
 Screws used to secure the backing plate to the stationary platen must meet specific requirements.
 Only use the screws specified in the assembly drawings.
 Failure to use these screws may result in equipment damage.